-Romania: Romgaz approved the establishment of the Drobeta-Turnu Severin supply branch23.
-September 2020. / SEE Energy News
+Romania: Romgaz approved the establishment of the Drobeta-Turnu Severin supply branch, SEE Energy News

 Romgaz CEO Adrian Volintiru said that the company has taken the first step in gas supply to end consumers and a step in the affirmation of Romgaz in gas supply and distribution market.
 In July, Romgaz announced its intentions to enter, now fully liberalized, gas supply and distribution market by the end of the year.
 The Board of Directors of Romanian state-owned natural gas producer Romgaz approved the establishment of the Drobeta-Turnu Severin supply branch, a few days after signing a memorandum with Mehedinti Gaz for the installation of dozens of small gas-fired power plants in the city.

 Romanian Minister of Economy and Energy Virgil Popescu said that the heating of the city of Drobeta-Turnu Severin will be solved through these small-scale district power plants, but also the gas distribution network will be expanded, so that consumers will have a choice between a heating system at home and the district heating plant.